mxro/maxrohde-web/content/posts/2013/2013-03-18-copy-and-paste-from-html-tables-with-empty-cells/index.md

 ---
+date: "2013-03-18"
+primaryBlog: maxrohde.com
-title: 'Copy and Paste from HTML Tables with Empty Cells'
+title: Copy and Paste from HTML Tables with Empty Cells
-date: '2013-03-18'
 ---

 ## Problem